shashfrankenstien/ArchieTiny/README.md

     - store return address, function pointer + manager pushed registers on the stack
     - if TASK_SP_VECTOR is full, set FULL flag in TASKCTS
 - exec task
-    - read TASKCTS counter, if eq 0, simply return because there are no registered tasks
+    - read TASKCTS counter, if eq 0 or 1, simply return because there is no task switching required
     - if RUNNING bit is set, there was previously a task that was running
     - push registers + SREG to stack, read TASKPTR, save stack pointer in TASK_SP_VECTOR at TASKPTR index
     - increment TASKPTR to go to next task